spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 ## Development

-We will start from [Spring Initializr](https://start.spring.io/) and create a Spring Batch application.
+We start from [Spring Initializr](https://start.spring.io/) and create a Spring Batch application.

 Suppose a cell phone data provider needs to create billing statements for customers.
 The usage data is stored in JSON files that are stored on the file system.
 The billing solution must pull data from these files, generate the billing data from this usage data, and store it in a `BILL_STATEMENTS` table.

-We could implement this entire solution into a single Spring Boot Application that utilizes Spring Batch, however for this example we will break up the solution into 2 phases:
+We could implement this entire solution in a single Spring Boot Application that uses Spring Batch.
+However, for this example, we break up the solution into two phases:

-1. [billsetuptask](%currentPath%/batch-developer-guides/batch/simple-task/): The [billsetuptask](%currentPath%/batch-developer-guides/batch/simple-task/) application will be a Spring Boot application using Spring Cloud Task that will simply create the `BILL_STATEMENTS` table.
+1. [`billsetuptask`](%currentPath%/batch-developer-guides/batch/simple-task/): The [`billsetuptask`](%currentPath%/batch-developer-guides/batch/simple-task/) application is a Spring Boot application that uses Spring Cloud Task to create the `BILL_STATEMENTS` table.
-1. _billrun_: The _billrun_ application will be a Spring Boot application using Spring Cloud Task and Spring Batch that will read usage data from a JSON file and price the each row and put the resulting data into the `BILL_STATEMENTS` table.
+1. `billrun`: The `billrun` application is a Spring Boot application that uses Spring Cloud Task and Spring Batch to read usage data and price for each row from a JSON file and put the resulting data into the `BILL_STATEMENTS` table.

-For this section we will create a Spring Cloud Task/Spring Batch billrun application that will read usage information from a JSON file containing customer usage data and price each entry and place the result into the `BILL_STATEMENTS` table.
+For this section, we create a Spring Cloud Task and Spring Batch `billrun` application that reads usage information from a JSON file that contains customer usage data and price for each entry and places the result into the `BILL_STATEMENTS` table.

+The following image shows the `BILL_STATEMENTS` table:

 ![BILL_STATMENTS](images/bill_statements.png)

-### Intoducing Spring Batch
+### Introducing Spring Batch

 Spring Batch is a lightweight, comprehensive batch framework designed to enable the development of robust batch applications.
 Spring Batch provides reusable functions that are essential in processing large volumes of records by offering features such as: